capjamesg/indieweb-utils/docs/source/index.rst

 Welcome to IndieWeb Utils documentation!
 =================================================

-WARNING: This package is deprecated as of September 18th, 2026 and is no longer maintained or supported.
+**WARNING**: This package is deprecated as of September 18th, 2026 and is no longer maintained or supported.

 **indieweb-utils** is a Python library that provides building blocks for people implementing IndieWeb applications.
 This library also contains implementations for some specifications that may be useful in IndieWeb applications.